pawel-up/benchmark/docs/high-rme.md

 ### Analyze Outliers

-- **Inspect `executionTimes`**: Look at the `executionTimes` array in the `BenchmarkReport` to see if there are any extreme outliers.
+- **Inspect `sample`**: Look at the `sample` array in the `BenchmarkReport` to see if there are any extreme outliers.
 If there are, consider whether they are legitimate or due to some external factor.
 - **Check the logs** Check the logs to see if there are any warnings about outliers removal.